mrlem/cupa/README.md

 * *I use Microsoft Internet Explorer / Edge, and something doesn't work, could you fix it?*

     -- No (I don't have any Windows computer), but contributions are welcome :o)

+* *How secure is Cupa authentication?*

+    -- Decent for a personal usage, but not very much nevertheless: credentials are just sent over the network.
+To avoid interception, deploy Cupa on an HTTPS server.

+* *What if the page users use big pictures? won't the page become heavy?*

+    -- Cupa resizes pictures based on width/height attributes specified in the HTML for the image.